 The problem was that many people didn’t know how the feature worked and how to access their files offline.
 As a result, Microsoft removed the feature from Windows 10, but after feedback placeholders are coming back as On-Demand Sync.

 Similar to Android’s Night mode and Apple’s Night Shift, Microsoft will introduce a new night mode in the Creators Update.
-Currently known as Blue light, the new feature will re-adjust your display tone and colors to help reduce eye strain and improve your sleep quality.
+Currently known as Night Light, the new feature will re-adjust your display tone and colors to help reduce eye strain and improve your sleep quality.

-The Creators Update will bring support for braille input and output.
+The Creators Update brings support for braille input and output through the Ease of Access settings.
 Support braille displays will be available for more than 35 manufacturers, using more than 40 languages and multiple braille variants, including grade 2 contracted braille.

 In the pen support front, Windows Ink will be bringing a number of improvements, including a new protractor tool for Sketchpad and Screen sketch.